1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 7.2 The Provider shall ensure that the signed document is stored and accessed by the Customer in the Application for a period of 6 months from the date of signing, provided that the Contract is valid for the duration of the Contract.
 In case of termination of the Contract, the Provider is not obliged to keep the signed document any longer.

-7.3 The Customer may arrange for an extended period of retention and access to the document in accordance with paragraph 5.3(a)these Terms and Conditions.
+7.3 The Customer may arrange for an extended period of retention and access to the document in accordance with paragraph 5.3(a) of these Terms and Conditions.
 In this case, the Provider shall ensure the preservation of the document for up to 30 years from the date of its signing, even in the event of termination of the Contract.

 7.4 The Provider shall also ensure that the metadata of the signed document is retained for up to 15 years from the date of signing and shall provide the Customer with the metadata of the signed document within 15 days of the request in writing.

-7.5 In the case of payment of the price of Services in the form of credits pursuant to paragraph 10.3these Terms and Conditions, the Customer’s credit account shall be reduced by 1 credit at the time of creation of the draft document pursuant to paragraph 7.1(b)these Terms and Conditions.
-In the event that the document is not signed by all parties, no credit shall be refunded.
+7.5 In the case of payment of the price of Services in the form of a one-time purchase of a document package pursuant to paragraph 10.3 of these Terms and Conditions, the Customer’s document account shall be reduced by 1 document at the time of creation of the draft document pursuant to paragraph 7.1(b) of these Terms and Conditions.
+In the event that the document is not signed by all parties, the document account balance remains reduced.

 7.6 The Provider is entitled to suspend the provision of the Services if:

-a) the terms and conditions for the provision of the Service under Article 6these Terms and Conditions are breached; or
+a) the terms and conditions for the provision of the Service under Article 6 of these Terms and Conditions are breached; or

 b) The Customer is in breach of the restrictions set out in Article 9these Terms and Conditions.